 Dayenu provides a counselling service for anyone who would like to talk about their sexuality or gender identity, whether gay, lesbian, bi-sexual, transgender, intersex, or just curious.
 Please feel free to contact one of our counsellors for a chat.

-Coming out reading listThe links below tell the stories of Dayenu members and their personal experiences and will open in a separate tab/window:
+Coming out reading listThe links below tell the stories of Dayenu members and their personal experiences:

 - Time for us to say Dayenu - what it's all about